 My Summer Star of the Week: Rita Moreno

-TCM played Singing in the Rain last week to celebrate the beautiful, talented, and inspirational Rita Moreno.
-Born in Puerto Rico, Moreno and her mother moved to New York City when Rita was five years.
+TCM featured Singing in the Rain last week to celebrate the beautiful, talented, and inspirational Rita Moreno.
+Born in Puerto Rico, Moreno and her mother moved to New York City in 1936, when Rita was five years.

 The Plot.
-(And the Costumes!)
+And the Costumes.

-Anyway, we meet our girl Rita right away, arriving at a silent film premiere amidst the cries of adoring fans.
+We meet Rita Moreno’s character right away, arriving at a silent film premiere amidst the cries of adoring fans.
 She’s Zelda Zanders, “The Zip Girl,” clearly a spoof of “The It Girl” of the 1920s, Clara Bow.

 Don’s Talents and Lina’s Lack Thereof

-“She can’t act, she can’t sing, she can’t dance—a triple threat,”
+“She can’t act, she can’t sing, she can’t dance—a triple threat.”

 A Quadruple Threat?

-And she’s so shallow and vain, Lina doesn’t understand that the publicity department and Don are only trying to save her career whenever they attempt to stop her from talking in public!
+And she’s so shallow and vain, Lina doesn’t understand that the publicity department and Don are only trying to save her career whenever they attempt to stop her from talking in public.

 Don Loves Kathy, Lina Loves Kathy’s Voice

-The preview screening of Don and Lina’s first talkie goes so poorly that Don thinks his career is over.
+The preview screening of Don’s and Lina’s first talkie goes so poorly, Don thinks his career is over.
 But some late night singing and dancing with Cathy and Cosmo leads the three of them to a brilliant idea: make the film into a musical to capitalize on Don’s singing and dancing talents, and have Kathy dub all of Lina’s talking and singing.

 It’s a Hit!

-Now Kathy becomes a star!
-Singin’ in the Rain ends with us seeing Don and Kathy kissing in front of a movie poster of the two of them, suggesting that Don and Kathy are now the most popular romantic team in movies.
+Singin’ in the Rain ends with Don and Kathy kissing in front of a movie poster of the two of them, suggesting that Don and Kathy are now the most popular romantic team in movies.

 “He [Gene] came to rehearsals and criticized everything I did and never gave me a word of encouragement.
 He was a severe taskmaster.
 I’ve never worked so hard.
 I was dancing for eight hours a day.
 Making Singin’ in the Rain and childbirth were the two hardest things I’ve ever done.”

-Fred Steps In
+Fred Astaire Steps In

 “…watched in awe as Fred worked on his routines to the point of frustration and anger.
 I realized that if it was hard for Fred Astaire, dancing was hard to everyone.
-No one ever make it look easier.
+No one ever made it look easier.
 His kind gesture helped me a great deal.”

 Jean Hagen: the Underappreciated Powerhouse of Singin' in the Rain

-And that squeaky voice she perfects in the film was based off of the voice of non other than Judy Holiday!
+And that squeaky voice she perfects in the film was based off of none other than Judy Holiday.

 There’s a scene in the film where Kathy and Don are at a recording studio.
-Kathy is speaking and recording lines for the film she’s dubbing Lina’s voice in.
+Kathy is recording lines for the film she’s to dub Lina’s voice in.

 “We used Jean Hagen dubbing Debbie dubbing Jean.
 Jean’s voice is quite remarkable and it was supposed to be cultured speech—and Debbie had that terrible western noise.”